 China is leading the industry in terms of digital payments.
 The newest addition to this crown is facial recognition technology.
 It literally allows a customer to pay while smiling.
 It is the Ant Financial affiliate of Alibaba that launched the ‘smile to pay’ service.
 Huangzhou hosted the launch of the technology, where the company’s global headquarters is.
 Presently, it is in a trial with KFC.

 In order to go through this payment process, customers don’t need a smartphone.
 But it is important that they are signed up with the Alipay app and have enabled facial recognition.
 At the sale point, there is a 3D camera located to scan the face of the customers to verify their identity.
 There is also a phone number verification option that adds further security.

 Two years ago, Alibaba presented this facial recognition technology at the IFA in Germany.
-It even had an option for snapping a selfie and pay.
+It even had an option for snapping a selfie and paying.
 Now, it is quite natural that the options have developed since then.
 Alibaba presently uses Face++, a technology by Chinese startup Megvii.

-Summing Up for facial recognition technology
+Summing Up facial recognition technology

 The ‘smile to pay’ facial recognition technology seems to be the next evolutionary step for this strategy.
 It also helps boost the popularity of Alipay.
 The app is in close rivalry with WeChat Pay of Tencent.